blakeblackshear/frigate/docs/docs/integrations/api.md

 Export recordings from `start-timestamp` to `end-timestamp` for `camera` as a single mp4 file.
 These recordings will be exported to the `/media/frigate/exports` folder.

-It is also possible to export this recording as a timelapse.
+It is also possible to export this recording as a time-lapse.

 **Optional Body:**